Polishing & Grinding Services in Singapore

 Hygienic / Food-Grade Finish

-food-grade, cleanroom, pharmaceutical
+Food-grade, cleanroom, pharmaceutical

 Ra ≤ 0.8 μm required by EHEDG and 3-A sanitary standards.
 Applied to weld zones, internal surfaces, and food-contact areas on SS food processing equipment.